wadmiraal/rtfm/README.md

 For a second level heading, use 5 `!`:

 ````
 !!!!!
-This is a VERY important part - READ CAREFULLY
+This is SUCH A VERY important part - IKILLYOUIFYOUDONTREAD
 ````

 And so on and so forth.